habitat-sh/builder/DEVELOPING.md

 * `build-builder` - Build all the builder components
 * `build-<component>` - Ex: `build-router` will build the router component for development and load it
 * `dev_docs` - Print the full set of command docs

+### Generate a Personal Access Token using the web UI

+1. Go to the web UI that you used in the last step
+2. Go the Profile page (click on the user icon in the upper right corner to get to it)
+3. Click on the 'Generate Token' button
+4. Save the token somewhere safe (eg, eg, your .bashrc or Hab cli.toml)

+Note: If you need to perform commands where you auth with both the prod site, as well as the local site, you will have to switch the auth tokens appropriately.

 ### Create a project using the web UI